 A statutory-math architecture of available recoveries on the documentary record.
-Two-senior framework applies to Michael Gasio (age 72) and Tetyana Zvyagintseva (age 65+); Yulia Gasio (age 42) is co-plaintiff on non-senior counts.
+Two-senior framework applies to Michael Gasio (age 65+) and Tetyana Zvyagintseva (age 65+); Yulia Gasio is co-plaintiff on non-senior counts.
 No aggregate target is named.
 Every recovery line traces to a specific California or federal statute.
 Subject to court determination on each count.
 No finding has been made.
+Exhibit designators (EX-NNN) cite the master evidence index (v3); TBA-N marks a record item not yet assigned a designator.

 | Claimant | Age | Senior status | Available statutory remedies |